bugbiteme/harcorparkour/README.md

 - you can test application locally by running a light weight python based web server within *build*
   - python -m SimpleHTTPServer
   - point browser to localhost:8000
-- when you are ready to push to cf, create a war of all the contents in /html/build
+- when you are ready to push to cf, create a war of all the contents in /html/build/dist
   - jar cvf app.jar * (from inside the build folder)
 - now you can push the jar to cf
   - cf push *app name* -p app.jar

-#See my work in progress
+##See my work in progress
 - http://test2-lsl.cfapps.io/
 - press 'z' to make the box jump
 =======
 Android SDK Path on Windows: C:\Users\*user*\AppData\Local\Android\android-sdk

+#